Continuous Multi-line Queues and TASEP: Background and definitions

-A {\it discrete MLQ} of type $\mbf{m} = (m_1, \dots, m_n)$ is an $(n+1) \times N$ array, with $m_1 + \dots +m_i$ boxes in row $i$ for $1 \leq i \leq n$.
-Given such an array, there is a labelling procedure which assigns a label to each box.
+A {\it discrete MLQ} of type $\mbf{m} = (m_1, \dots, m_n)$ is an $n \times N$ array, with $m_1 + \dots +m_i$ boxes in row $i$ for $1 \leq i \leq n$.
+We label the rows $1, \dots, n$ from top to bottom.
+Given such an array, there is a labeling procedure which assigns a label to each box.
 See Figure \ref{fi_1} for an example.
 We label the boxes row by row from top to bottom.
 Suppose we have just labeled row $i$.
 Pick any order of the boxes in row $i$ such that boxes with smaller label come before boxes with larger label.
 Now go through the boxes in this order.
-When considering a box labeled $k$, find the first unlabelled box in row $(i+1)$, going weakly to the right (cyclically) from the column of the box, and label that box $k$.
-When this is done, some boxes (in total $m_{i+1}$) remain unlabelled in row $i+1$.
+When considering a box labeled $k$, find the first unlabeled box in row $(i+1)$, going weakly to the right (cyclically) from the column of the box, and label that box $k$.
+When this is done, some boxes (in total $m_{i+1}$) remain unlabeled in row $i+1$.
 Label these $i+1$.
-Thus all boxes in the first row are labelled $1$.
-With a {\it $k$-bully path} we will mean the path of a label $k$ from its starting position on row $k$ directly down and then along the $k+1$st row to its box with label $k$, and so forth all the way down to the bottom row.
-If two $k$-bully-paths are arriving at the same label $k$ it is not well defined which one turns downwards and which one that continues on the row, but it will not matter for our purposes.
+Thus all boxes in the first row are labeled $1$.
+By {\it $k$-bully path} we mean the path of a label $k$ from its starting position in row $k$ directly down and then along the $k+1$st row to its box with label $k$, and so forth all the way down to the bottom row.
+If two $k$-bully-paths are arriving at the same label $k$ it is not well defined which one turns downwards and which one continues on the same row, but it will not matter for our purposes.

+Note that we can alternatively label the boxes by finding the $k$-bully paths for $k = 1, \dots, n$ in order.
+For example, if $m_i = 1$, the $1$-bully path is obtained by always taking the next box weakly cyclically to the right of the current box, starting with the unique box on row $1$.

-A {\it continuous MLQ} of type $\mbf{m}$ is a sequence of $n$ 'continuous' rows with $m_1+\dots+m_i$ boxes in row $i$.
+A {\it continuous MLQ} of type $\mbf{m}$ is a sequence of $n$ "continuous" rows with $m_1+\dots+m_i$ boxes in row $i$.
 In this case we consider the location of the boxes to be numbers in the continuous interval $[0,1)$.
-We label the boxes using the same labelling procedure as for discrete MLQs (we disregard the set of measure zero where two or more of the positions of the boxes coincide).
-Clearly, continuous MLQs are limits of discrete MLQs.
+The location of the boxes are chosen uniformly at random in each row such that two boxes cannot have the exact same position.
+We label the boxes using the same labeling procedure as for discrete MLQ's.

+The distribution on the last row (in fact, on any row) in a continuous MLQ is the limit of the corresponding distribution for discrete MLQ's.
+We will use this in the proofs in Section \ref{S:Densities}.

-The motivation of these definitions is the following theorem.
+The motivation for these definitions is the following theorem.

-\begin{theorem}[Ferrari-Martin] Let $X$ be $\mbf{m}$-TASEP distributed word.
-Then
+\begin{theorem}[Ferrari-Martin] Let $X$ be an $\mbf{m}$-TASEP distributed word.
+Then at stationarity

-where $n_u$ is the number of $\mbf{m}$-MLQs whose bottom row is labelled $u$. \end{theorem}
+where $n_u$ is the number of $\mbf{m}$-MLQ's whose bottom row is labeled $u$. \end{theorem}